 Molecular testing for prenatal diagnosis or pre-implantation diagnosis is also available for families whose members have an established mutation.
 From most mutation screening programs, the mutations described are scattered and are unique.
 Most mutations in either gene are single base changes or insertions or deletions of a small number of base pairs, resulting in truncated proteins and loss of protein function.
 Patients with mutations in the 5’ region have slightly more severe and more vascular disease than the 3’ region.

-ADPKD has large phenotypic variability among affected individuals, attributable to PKD genetic and allelic variability and, possibly, modifier gene effects.
+ADPKD has a large phenotypic variability among affected individuals, attributable to PKD genetic and allelic variability, modifier gene effects and environmental effects.
 Genetic effects are attributed to the PKD gene involved.
 As noted, PKD1 mutations are associated with more severe disease and earlier onset.
-PKD1 patient also have an earlier incidence of hypertension.
+PKD1 patients also have an earlier incidence of hypertension.
 Gender differences have been observed in PKD2 patients: men with PKD2 mutations progress to ESRD faster than women.
 No such difference is demonstrable for PKD1 patients.

-Over all, an ADPKD diagnosis is mainly based on a family history and abdominal ultrasound screening.
-Genetic testing remains an essential tool for presymptomatic diagnosis in young individuals or potential kidney donors but its accuracy is approximately 88% by sequence analysis for both PKD1 and PKD2 mutations.
-Molecular testing for prenatal diagnosis or preimplantation diagnosis is also available for families whose members are on risk of severe, early-onset mutations.
+Overall, an ADPKD diagnosis is mainly based on a family history and renal ultrasound screening.
+Genetic testing remains an essential tool for presymptomatic diagnosis in young individuals or potential kidney donors.

 How should patients with ADPKD be managed?